zammad/zammad-documentation/contributing-install-docker.rst

 Please note that this is a non persistent storage container and **all Zammad data is lost** when you're stopping the container.

-If you like to run Docker in production environment try our Docker-compose version: https://docs.zammad.org/en/latest/install-docker-compose.html
+If you like to run Docker in production environment try our Docker-compose version: :ref:`install_docker_compose` .

 Your Docker environment needs to be up and running.